 The goal of the course is for the students to experience and discover a living awareness of the human body and voice as expressive instruments, the joy of working in a group and the strength that comes from discovering new things about yourself.

-Using a combination of improvisational and Stanislavsky technique, the teacher will pull out your strengths and push you to places that will surprise you!
+Using different improvisational techniques, the teacher will pull out your strengths and push you to places that will surprise you!

 The course will also be valuable for developing life skills, irrespective of whether you want to pursue acting in a sustained way, amateur or professional.
-Just the simple act of getting up in front of people each week and trying out something new teaches you a lot about yourself and how you relate to people.
-It hopefully enables you to strengthen those areas you feel are weak, and re-discovers talents that have been asleep for a while!
+Just the simple act of getting up in front of people each week and trying out something new teaches you a lot about yourself and how you relate to people, and hopefully enables you to strengthen those areas you feel are weak and re-discover talents that have been asleep for a while!

 Topics covered include